TheKewlStore/Minescape/FAQ.md

  actual break speed if you set the break speed high enough to break the block instantly.
  This is where the understanding that the break speed is only fired once on the server and on the client for every swing after that was born.

- I will likely include a section in here on best practices and extra considerations for Client/Server duality.

  ## Textures & GUI
  ### Intro